-Ah, it's Christmas in Greece.
-That means it's kourabiedes time again, and the mellow aroma of melomacarona cookies will soon be filling Greek kitchens worldwide.
+Christmas in Greece means it's kourabiedes time again, and the mellow aroma of melomakarona cookies will fill Greek kitchens around the globe.

-For the traveler to Greece at Christmas, remember that many offices, businesses, restaurants, and other amenities may be closed or keeping unusual hours during the Christmas season.
-Turkeys have invaded Greek Christmas customs, and so travelers from the U.S. will find this bird prepared for Greek Christmas feasting.
+If you will be traveling to Greece at Christmas, it's good to remember that many offices, businesses, restaurants, and other amenities may be closed or keeping unusual hours during the holiday season.
+Turkey is a big part of Greek Christmas food customs, and it is common to find this bird on most Greek Christmas tables.

 In some areas, the holiday is preceded by a time of fasting.
-For Greece, the Christmas season is in full swing by December 6th, the Feast of St. Nicholas, when presents are exchanged, and will last through January 6th, the Feast of Epiphany.
+In Greece, the Christmas season is in full swing by December 6th, the Feast of St. Nicholas, when presents are exchanged, and lasts through January 6th, the Feast of Epiphany.

 Christmas Displays in Greece